cogoai/cogo_features/README.md

 # Cogo Features
-Sentences encoding infrastructure.

-## Client
+This is a library of custom Rasa NLU components that uses sentences encoding infrastructure.

 When a model is trained, a local pretrained model is used.

-However, when a classification is processed, the featurizer calls a local sentences encoding server to get the sentence embedding of a sentence.
+However, when a classification is processed, the featurizer calls its sentences encoding server to get the sentence embedding.

 **Please set the environment variables below**